cloudmesh/technologies/chapters/tech/openid.md

 sources.

-The technology uses *end-user* interactions with a relying party with the intention of validating that user’s identity.
+The technology uses *end-user* interactions with a relying party with the intention of validating that user's identity.
 This service uses the internet and DNS services to identify source and destination of information and interactions with datasets, among other applications of the software.
-It utilizes several checksum verification processes and identifiers to ensure a user’s identity.
+It utilizes several checksum verification processes and identifiers to ensure a user's identity.

 OpenID is a part of NetMesh Inc and is built using Solaris hardware and software, in concert with VeriSign.
 There have been many attempted